formlio/forml/docs/project.rst

 ''''''''''''''''''''''''''

 Pipeline definition is the heart of the project component structure.
 The framework needs to understand the pipeline as a *Directed Acyclic Task Dependency Graph*.
-For this purpose it comes with a concept of *Operators* that the user is supplying with actual functionality (ie feature transformer, classifier) and *composing* together to define the final flow.
+For this purpose, it comes with a concept of *Operators* that the user is supplying with actual functionality (ie feature transformer, classifier) and *composing* together to define the final flow.